 Yeah, exactly!
 And you want your podcast subscribers to be people who are actually interested.

 Yeah.
 I really like your point earlier about how you advertise on Facebook an episode to the targeted audience, and not just the podcast itself because-this is where a lot of people, I think, fall down, and this is where I started too.
-I got on to New and Noteworthy with this show and with my other show, The Optimized Geek.
+I got on to New and Noteworthy with this show and with my other show, Get Yourself Optimized.
 I’m like, “Yay!
 That’s awesome!” and I’m like, “All right, so what am I going to do to turn up the volume even more?” so I’m looking at other channels, and then eventually paid advertising, and what I did for my first foray into paid advertising with both shows was to do a landing page that I promoted on StumbleUpon.
 I did paid ads on StumbleUpon-you know, paid stumbles-and it’s just a generic landing page that gives some social proof and description of the show and so forth, and big buttons for them to subscribe via iTunes, Google Play, Stitcher, and all that.
 That’s kind of a more brain-dead approach to paid advertising to get people to your podcasts versus what you’re doing, which is a lot more logical and effective.

 Well, if you think about it, there’s so much information out there.
 It’s wise saying, “Hey, sign up for my weekly newsletter,” but that just doesn’t work-people don’t need more information, they don’t need more emails, and they don’t need more podcasts to listen to.
 If you’re running an ad that says, “Hey, listen to my cool new podcast,” that’s not as appealing as, “Hey, you’re a local business owner, do you want to learn how to generate more customers using Facebook ads?”
 They’re coming to our podcast because of the end-benefit, not because it’s 30 more minutes of audio for them to listen to every week.